minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 3.
 Submit the Application and pay the fee

 Applications to obtain marriage records can be made in person at the county office.
 However, while most counties provide a downloadable application form to simplify this process, residents can also make applications online.
 In addition to some information about the records, applicants may also need to provide personal information such as their current address, mailing address, and relationship to the registrants.
 Requesters must also pay a non-refundable fee covering the search and one copy of a certified record.
 Acceptable forms of payment may include cash, personal checks, or money orders, depending on the application method.
+Applicants may need to send their completed forms and payment by mail if they are unable to visit the office in person.

 How to Get a Marriage License in Minnesota